Best AI Search Readiness Tools in 2026 [Comparison]

 • Google Rich Results Test - validates Schema.org syntax.
 Use after implementing structured data to check for errors.

-• LLMrefs llms.txt Generator — creates a machine-readable site description for AI crawlers.
+• LLMrefs llms.txt Generator - creates a machine-readable site description for AI crawlers.
 Free and takes 5 minutes.
+Jury still out on whether it moves bot behavior.

 • Schema.org Validator - checks JSON-LD against the Schema.org specification.